-The traditional recommended pH range for liming peanut land is 5.8 - 6.2.
+The traditional recommended pH range for liming peanut land is 5.8-6.2.
 However, given the critical need for Ca in Virginia-type peanuts, we recommend a bias toward 6.2.
-At 6.4 pH increases the probability of Mn or B deficiency, but decreases potential Zn toxicity problems.
+A soil with 6.4 pH increases the probability of Mn or B deficiency, but the potential Zn toxicity decreases.
 Mn or B needs can be met with a foliar application where needed.